2014 Oregon Tax Checkoff Fund Announced

 Administered by the Layton Aging & Alzheimer's Disease Center for The Oregon Partnership for Alzheimer’s Research

-The Oregon Partnership for Alzheimer’s Research (OPAR) is pleased to announce its 2013 request for research proposals to be considered competitively for funding available through the Oregon Tax Check-off Alzheimer’s Research Fund.
+The Oregon Partnership for Alzheimer’s Research (OPAR) is pleased to announce its 2014 request for research proposals to be considered competitively for funding available through the Oregon Tax Check Off Alzheimer’s Research Fund.
 Applications are invited for one-year projects of up to $30,000.
-For this year, we anticipate funding up to three grants.
+For this year, we anticipate funding one to three grants.

 Grants may be awarded to clinical, basic, or social scientists for support of research that will advance the understanding, treatment or prevention of Alzheimer’s disease.
 Appropriate fields include the basic neurosciences, genetics, nursing, social work, epidemiology, sociology, psychology, psychiatry, public health, economics, counseling, delivery of health care services, and others relevant to Alzheimer’s research or practice.
 The proposed research should investigate relevant scientific questions that will improve our understanding of Alzheimer’s disease or related dementias and/or that will advance treatment or prevention strategies.